 With nearly twenty years of experience as a practitioner in sales, marketing, strategic planning, and general management, George has a thorough knowledge of how to achieve sustained results improving business performance.

 During his 11 years as vice-president of sales and marketing at Bently Nevada Corporation (now part of General Electric), George was responsible for bringing the sales and marketing departments into an Integrated Business Planning process.
 Bently Nevada was one of the pioneers in developing and implementing a truly integrated Sales & Operations Planning process connecting strategy to execution.

 George has authored numerous articles and has lectured the world over.
 He is also a member of The Council of Supply Chain Management Professionals.

 He co-authored one of the first books on the key role of sales and marketing in manufacturing: The Marketing Edge: The New Leadership Role of Sales and Marketing in Manufacturing.
-George is co-author of the books: The Transition from Sales and Operations Planning to Integrated Business Planning, Enterprise Sales and Operations Planning, and a book entitled Demand Management - Best Practices - Process, Principles and Collaboration.
+George is co-author of the book, Enterprise Sales and Operations Planning, and a book entitled Demand Management – Best Practices – Process, Principles and Collaboration.

 George earned a BS in Industrial Management from Georgia Institute of Technology and completed the Marketing Management Program at Stanford University’s Graduate School of Business.